EmilioGiordano/Autoclicker/README.md

 ## ▶️ How to Use

-1. Save the script as `autoclicker.py`.
+1. Clone the repository or save the Python file.
-2. Open a terminal or command prompt in the folder where the script is.
+2. Open a terminal or command prompt in the folder where the file is.
 3. Run the script with:

 ```bash